artxty/typed-async-storage/README.md

 ```

 ## Note
-To make things simple, try to create storages as small as possible.
-For each group of items create a new storage (users, settings, channels, etc.).
+To make things simple, try to create storages that are as small as possible.
+For each group of items, create a new storage (users, settings, channels, etc.).
 Do **not** create a master storage that contains all the data of your application, it is **impossible** to deal with it using this package.
-Break it down into several small storages.
+Break it down into several smaller storages.

 ## API
 API is built over [AsyncStorage API](https://react-native-community.github.io/async-storage/docs/api)